Beliavsky/Fortran-code-on-GitHub/README.md

 [benchio](https://github.com/davidhenty/benchio): simple Fortran parallel IO benchmark for teaching and benchmarking purposes, by David Henty

+[Benchmark.f](https://github.com/davidpfister/benchmark.f): KISS library for benchmarking functions and subroutines with precision, by David Pfister

 [benchmarks](https://github.com/HPCL/benchmarks): high performance computing benchmarks and associated performance analysis workflows, from HPCL

 [Comparison of Programming Languages in Economics](https://github.com/jesusfv/Comparison-Programming-Languages-Economics): code referenced in the paper "A Comparison of Programming Languages in Economics" by S. Borağan Aruoba and Jesús Fernández-Villaverde